 The Keele Study

-- Lab4 probiotics significantly decreased ‘trait’ anxiety levels compared to the placebo group, where the ‘trait’ anxiety levels increased over the course of the 6 weeks supplementation (P=0.042).
+Lab4 probiotics significantly decreased ‘trait’ anxiety levels compared to Group 1, where the ‘trait’ anxiety levels increased over the course of the 6 weeks supplementation (P=0.042).

 ‘Continuity of attention’

-- ‘Continuity of attention’ significantly increased in response to the Lab4 supplementation and decreased in the placebo group (P=0.035).
+‘Continuity of attention’ significantly increased in response to the Lab4 supplementation and decreased in Group 1 (P=0.035).